jamesma/jamesma.github.io/about.md

 Amazon SDE Intern
 =================
 > Software Development Engineer Intern at Amazon in Seattle, WA.
-Working in the Items and Offers Pipeline team.
+Worked in the eCommerce Platform Services team.
 Developed an Eclipse plugin for a proprietary data format using [Xtext][] framework.

 Metrocam
 ========